-1 Read the directions that came with the monitor to see if you first need to install new software.

-2 Connect the monitor's video cable to the RGB (monitor) port on the back of the computer.

-3 Connect th a device's nower cable to a live electrical outlet 3 Connect in e device s power cable to anve eleculcal ounet.
+- 1 Read the directions that came with the monitor to see if you first need to install new software. - 2 Connect the monitor's video cable to the RGB (monitor) port on the side of the computer. - 3 Connect the device's power cable to a live electrical outlet. - 4 Turn on the external device. - Your computer will automatically detect the external display device and activate a screen with display options. - 5 Select the settings you desire and click Apply. - 6 Click OK.

-Using external display devices

-4 Turn on the external device.

-Your computer will automatically detect the external display device and activate a screen with display options.

-- 5 Select the settings you desire and click Apply. - 6 Click OK.